RamyaPrabakar/SudokuSolver/README.md

 # SudokuSolver
-Checks if a sudoku is valid
+This Sudoku solver tutorial uses python and the backtracking algorithm to find a solution to any solvable sudoku board